 Determining the purposes for collecting measurements in a given weather/climate monitoring program will guide the process of identifying weather/climate stations suitable for the monitoring program.
-The context for making these decisions is provided in Chapter 2 where background on the ARCN climate is presented.
+The context for making these decisions is provided in Chapter 2 where background on the SEAN climate is presented.
 However, this process is only one step in evaluating and designing a climate-monitoring program.
-This process includes the following additional steps:
+The following steps must also be included: